 Unfortunately there is very little money available in Oxford for the financial assistance of graduates, but it may be useful for members to have a summary of sources in the University and the College.

 Hardship funding may be provided by the University to help students who experience unexpected financial hardship.
 Students must be able to demonstrate that something that they could not have foreseen before their course commenced has led to their original budget no longer being valid.
 Awards vary according to individual circumstances but range from £100 to £5,000; awards at the highest level will usually be a combination of a grant and a loan.
-Application is made on a form which can be obtained from the College Secretary.
+Application is made on a form which can be obtained from the Academic Administrator.
 It should be noted that the College has to verify the applicant's statement of estimated income for the period for which a grant is being asked, and that the Committee is unlikely to make a grant unless the College supports the application.
 It is essential therefore for anyone wishing to make an application to discuss the matter first with the Senior Tutor.

 The Vice-Chancellors’ Fund, has been established to assist students in the final stages of their DPhil.
 Applicants must be of truly exceptional academic ability: in most years only around 15 awards are made throughout the whole University, meaning that on average, one applicant from Linacre might be funded every other year.
 Application forms are available from the University website.
 Applications are considered in Trinity Term each year.

 The Linacre House Trust Fund.
 Hardship grants and loans are available to students who find themselves in unexpected financial difficulty; the conditions are the same as those applying to the University Committee on Student Hardship (see above).
 Please consult the Vice-Principal or your College Advisor.

 Writing-Up Bursary A small number of ‘writing-up’ bursaries of £1000 each are available annually to DPhil students in the first or second year beyond fee liability who have achieved confirmation of status, to assist them in the last stages of thesis submission.